RiteshHajare/fyle-internship-challenge-23/README.md

 - Skeleton loader is used to show the loading process while fetching the user data from web.
 - Website is fully Responsive.
 - Per-page 10 repositories shown.
+- Well-formed is the Folder Structure.
+- Readable and clean code.
+- Best practices are followed.

 ## Packages used: